 Acirūpasampanno kho panāyasmā vacchagotto addhamāsūpasampanno yena bhagavā tenupasaṅkami; upasaṅkamitvā bhagavantaṁ abhivādetvā ekamantaṁ nisīdi.
 Ekamantaṁ nisinno kho āyasmā vacchagotto bhagavantaṁ etadavoca: “yāvatakaṁ, bhante, sekhena ñāṇena sekhāya vijjāya pattabbaṁ, anuppattaṁ taṁ mayā; uttari ca me bhagavā dhammaṁ desetū”ti.

-Shortly after his ordination, within half a month, Venerable Vacchagotta approached the Blessed One; having approached, he paid homage to the Blessed One and sat down to one side.
-Sitting to one side, Venerable Vacchagotta said to the Blessed One: “Venerable sir, to whatever extent higher knowledge and true understanding can be attained by a trainee, I have attained that.
-Let the Blessed One teach me further.”
+Not long after his full ordination, a half-month after his full ordination, the venerable Vacchagotta approached the Blessed One.
+Having drawn near, he paid homage to the Blessed One and sat down to one side.
+Seated to one side, the venerable Vacchagotta said to the Blessed One: “Venerable sir, I have attained whatever can be attained by the knowledge of a |trainee::learner, one of the seven stages of a noble person before full awakening [sekha]|, by the |wisdom::clear apprehension of how things have come to be, directly knowing [vijja]| of a trainee.
+Let the Blessed One teach me the Dhamma further.”

 Three Knowledges

-“Tena hi tvaṁ, vaccha, dve dhamme uttari bhāvehi—samathañca vipassanañca.
-Ime kho te, vaccha, dve dhammā uttari bhāvitā—samatho ca vipassanā ca—anekadhātupaṭivedhāya saṁvattissanti.
+“Tena hi tvaṁ, vaccha, dve dhamme uttari bhāvehisamathañca vipassanañca.
+Ime kho te, vaccha, dve dhammā uttari bhāvitāsamatho ca vipassanā caanekadhātupaṭivedhāya saṁvattissanti.

-“Then, Vaccha, develop further the two qualities of tranquility and insight.
-For when these two qualities are developed further, they lead to the penetration of various states.
+“Then, Vaccha, develop further the two qualities of |tranquility::serenity, stilling, calming, peace, mental unification [samatha]| and |insight::seeing clearly, penetrating internal vision [vipassanā]|.
+For when these two qualities are developed further, they lead to the comprehension of numerous elements.

-So tvaṁ, vaccha, yāvadeva ākaṅkhissasi: ‘anekavihitaṁ iddhividhaṁ paccanubhaveyyaṁ—ekopi hutvā bahudhā assaṁ, bahudhāpi hutvā eko assaṁ; āvibhāvaṁ, tirobhāvaṁ; tirokuṭṭaṁ tiropākāraṁ tiropabbataṁ asajjamāno gaccheyyaṁ, seyyathāpi ākāse; pathaviyāpi ummujjanimujjaṁ kareyyaṁ, seyyathāpi udake; udakepi abhijjamāne gaccheyyaṁ, seyyathāpi pathaviyaṁ; ākāsepi pallaṅkena kameyyaṁ, seyyathāpi pakkhī sakuṇo; imepi candimasūriye evaṁmahiddhike evaṁmahānubhāve pāṇinā parimaseyyaṁ, parimajjeyyaṁ; yāva brahmalokāpi kāyena vasaṁ vatteyyan’ti, tatra tatreva sakkhibhabbataṁ pāpuṇissasi, sati satiāyatane.
+So tvaṁ, vaccha, yāvadeva ākaṅkhissasi: ‘anekavihitaṁ iddhividhaṁ paccanubhaveyyaṁekopi hutvā bahudhā assaṁ, bahudhāpi hutvā eko assaṁ; āvibhāvaṁ, tirobhāvaṁ; tirokuṭṭaṁ tiropākāraṁ tiropabbataṁ asajjamāno gaccheyyaṁ, seyyathāpi ākāse; pathaviyāpi ummujjanimujjaṁ kareyyaṁ, seyyathāpi udake; udakepi abhijjamāne gaccheyyaṁ, seyyathāpi pathaviyaṁ; ākāsepi pallaṅkena kameyyaṁ, seyyathāpi pakkhī sakuṇo; imepi candimasūriye evaṁmahiddhike evaṁmahānubhāve pāṇinā parimaseyyaṁ, parimajjeyyaṁ; yāva brahmalokāpi kāyena vasaṁ vatteyyan’ti, tatra tatreva sakkhibhabbataṁ pāpuṇissasi, sati satiāyatane.

-Then, Vaccha, as much as you wish, you will experience various kinds of supernormal powers: being one, you will become many; having been many, you will become one; you will appear and disappear; you will pass through a wall, through an enclosure, through a mountain unhindered as if through space; you will dive in and emerge from the earth as if it were water; you will walk on water without sinking as though on solid ground; you will fly cross-legged through the sky, like a bird; with hand, you will touch and stroke the moon and the sun, so mighty and powerful; with the body, you will exercise control even as far as the Brahmā world.
-You will achieve directly knowing of that, whenever there is an appropriate basis.
+Then, Vaccha, to the extent that you may wish: ‘May I realize the various kinds of |psychic powers::supernormal abilities, psychic potency, spiritual power [iddhi]| such as—being one, become many; having been many, become one; appear and disappear; pass through walls, enclosures, and mountains unhindered as if through space; dive into and emerge from the earth as if it were water; walk on water without sinking as though on solid ground; fly cross-legged through the sky, like a bird; with hand, touch and stroke the moon and the sun, so mighty and powerful; with the body, exercise control even as far as the |Brahmā world::world of the gods [brahmaloka]|’ — then, in each case, you would be capable of realizing it, there being a suitable basis.

-So tvaṁ, vaccha, yāvadeva ākaṅkhissasi: ‘dibbāya sotadhātuyā visuddhāya atikkantamānusikāya ubho sadde suṇeyyaṁ—dibbe ca mānuse ca, ye dūre santike cā’ti, tatra tatreva sakkhibhabbataṁ pāpuṇissasi, sati satiāyatane.
+So tvaṁ, vaccha, yāvadeva ākaṅkhissasi: ‘dibbāya sotadhātuyā visuddhāya atikkantamānusikāya ubho sadde suṇeyyaṁdibbe ca mānuse ca, ye dūre santike cā’ti, tatra tatreva sakkhibhabbataṁ pāpuṇissasi, sati satiāyatane.

-So tvaṁ, vaccha, yāvadeva ākaṅkhissasi: ‘parasattānaṁ parapuggalānaṁ cetasā ceto paricca pajāneyyaṁ—sarāgaṁ vā cittaṁ sarāgaṁ cittanti pajāneyyaṁ, vītarāgaṁ vā cittaṁ vītarāgaṁ cittanti pajāneyyaṁ; sadosaṁ vā cittaṁ sadosaṁ cittanti pajāneyyaṁ, vītadosaṁ vā cittaṁ vītadosaṁ cittanti pajāneyyaṁ; samohaṁ vā cittaṁ samohaṁ cittanti pajāneyyaṁ, vītamohaṁ vā cittaṁ vītamohaṁ cittanti pajāneyyaṁ; saṅkhittaṁ vā cittaṁ saṅkhittaṁ cittanti pajāneyyaṁ, vikkhittaṁ vā cittaṁ vikkhittaṁ cittanti pajāneyyaṁ; mahaggataṁ vā cittaṁ mahaggataṁ cittanti pajāneyyaṁ, amahaggataṁ vā cittaṁ amahaggataṁ cittanti pajāneyyaṁ; sauttaraṁ vā cittaṁ sauttaraṁ cittanti pajāneyyaṁ, anuttaraṁ vā cittaṁ anuttaraṁ cittanti pajāneyyaṁ; samāhitaṁ vā cittaṁ samāhitaṁ cittanti pajāneyyaṁ, asamāhitaṁ vā cittaṁ asamāhitaṁ cittanti pajāneyyaṁ; vimuttaṁ vā cittaṁ vimuttaṁ cittanti pajāneyyaṁ, avimuttaṁ vā cittaṁ avimuttaṁ cittanti pajāneyyan’ti, tatra tatreva sakkhibhabbataṁ pāpuṇissasi, sati satiāyatane.
+So tvaṁ, vaccha, yāvadeva ākaṅkhissasi: ‘parasattānaṁ parapuggalānaṁ cetasā ceto paricca pajāneyyaṁsarāgaṁ cittaṁ sarāgaṁ cittanti pajāneyyaṁ, vītarāgaṁ cittaṁ vītarāgaṁ cittanti pajāneyyaṁ; sadosaṁ cittaṁ sadosaṁ cittanti pajāneyyaṁ, vītadosaṁ cittaṁ vītadosaṁ cittanti pajāneyyaṁ; samohaṁ cittaṁ samohaṁ cittanti pajāneyyaṁ, vītamohaṁ cittaṁ vītamohaṁ cittanti pajāneyyaṁ; saṅkhittaṁ cittaṁ saṅkhittaṁ cittanti pajāneyyaṁ, vikkhittaṁ cittaṁ vikkhittaṁ cittanti pajāneyyaṁ; mahaggataṁ cittaṁ mahaggataṁ cittanti pajāneyyaṁ, amahaggataṁ cittaṁ amahaggataṁ cittanti pajāneyyaṁ; sauttaraṁ cittaṁ sauttaraṁ cittanti pajāneyyaṁ, anuttaraṁ cittaṁ anuttaraṁ cittanti pajāneyyaṁ; samāhitaṁ cittaṁ samāhitaṁ cittanti pajāneyyaṁ, asamāhitaṁ cittaṁ asamāhitaṁ cittanti pajāneyyaṁ; vimuttaṁ cittaṁ vimuttaṁ cittanti pajāneyyaṁ, avimuttaṁ cittaṁ avimuttaṁ cittanti pajāneyyan’ti, tatra tatreva sakkhibhabbataṁ pāpuṇissasi, sati satiāyatane.

-So tvaṁ, vaccha, yāvadeva ākaṅkhissasi: ‘anekavihitaṁ pubbenivāsaṁ anussareyyaṁ, seyyathidaṁ—ekampi jātiṁ dvepi jātiyo tissopi jātiyo catassopi jātiyo pañcapi jātiyo dasapi jātiyo vīsampi jātiyo tiṁsampi jātiyo cattālīsampi jātiyo paññāsampi jātiyo jātisatampi jātisahassampi jātisatasahassampi; anekepi saṁvaṭṭakappe anekepi vivaṭṭakappe anekepi saṁvaṭṭavivaṭṭakappe—amutrāsiṁ evaṁnāmo evaṅgotto evaṁvaṇṇo evamāhāro evaṁsukhadukkhappaṭisaṁvedī evamāyupariyanto, so tato cuto amutra udapādiṁ; tatrāpāsiṁ evaṁnāmo evaṅgotto evaṁvaṇṇo evamāhāro evaṁsukhadukkhappaṭisaṁvedī evamāyupariyanto, so tato cuto idhūpapannoti; iti sākāraṁ sauddesaṁ anekavihitaṁ pubbenivāsaṁ anussareyyan’ti, tatra tatreva sakkhibhabbataṁ pāpuṇissasi, sati satiāyatane.
+So tvaṁ, vaccha, yāvadeva ākaṅkhissasi: ‘anekavihitaṁ pubbenivāsaṁ anussareyyaṁ, seyyathidaṁekampi jātiṁ dvepi jātiyo tissopi jātiyo catassopi jātiyo pañcapi jātiyo dasapi jātiyo vīsampi jātiyo tiṁsampi jātiyo cattālīsampi jātiyo paññāsampi jātiyo jātisatampi jātisahassampi jātisatasahassampi; anekepi saṁvaṭṭakappe anekepi vivaṭṭakappe anekepi saṁvaṭṭavivaṭṭakappeamutrāsiṁ evaṁnāmo evaṅgotto evaṁvaṇṇo evamāhāro evaṁsukhadukkhappaṭisaṁvedī evamāyupariyanto, so tato cuto amutra udapādiṁ; tatrāpāsiṁ evaṁnāmo evaṅgotto evaṁvaṇṇo evamāhāro evaṁsukhadukkhappaṭisaṁvedī evamāyupariyanto, so tato cuto idhūpapannoti; iti sākāraṁ sauddesaṁ anekavihitaṁ pubbenivāsaṁ anussareyyan’ti, tatra tatreva sakkhibhabbataṁ pāpuṇissasi, sati satiāyatane.

-So tvaṁ, vaccha, yāvadeva ākaṅkhissasi: ‘dibbena cakkhunā visuddhena atikkantamānusakena satte passeyyaṁ cavamāne upapajjamāne hīne paṇīte suvaṇṇe dubbaṇṇe sugate duggate yathākammūpage satte pajāneyyaṁ—ime vata bhonto sattā kāyaduccaritena samannāgatā vacīduccaritena samannāgatā manoduccaritena samannāgatā ariyānaṁ upavādakā micchādiṭṭhikā micchādiṭṭhikammasamādānā, te kāyassa bhedā paraṁ maraṇā apāyaṁ duggatiṁ vinipātaṁ nirayaṁ upapannā; ime vā pana bhonto sattā kāyasucaritena samannāgatā vacīsucaritena samannāgatā manosucaritena samannāgatā ariyānaṁ anupavādakā sammādiṭṭhikā sammādiṭṭhikammasamādānā, te kāyassa bhedā paraṁ maraṇā sugatiṁ saggaṁ lokaṁ upapannāti; iti dibbena cakkhunā visuddhena atikkantamānusakena satte passeyyaṁ cavamāne upapajjamāne hīne paṇīte suvaṇṇe dubbaṇṇe sugate duggate yathākammūpage satte pajāneyyan’ti, tatra tatreva sakkhibhabbataṁ pāpuṇissasi, sati satiāyatane.
+So tvaṁ, vaccha, yāvadeva ākaṅkhissasi: ‘dibbena cakkhunā visuddhena atikkantamānusakena satte passeyyaṁ cavamāne upapajjamāne hīne paṇīte suvaṇṇe dubbaṇṇe sugate duggate yathākammūpage satte pajāneyyaṁime vata bhonto sattā kāyaduccaritena samannāgatā vacīduccaritena samannāgatā manoduccaritena samannāgatā ariyānaṁ upavādakā micchādiṭṭhikā micchādiṭṭhikammasamādānā, te kāyassa bhedā paraṁ maraṇā apāyaṁ duggatiṁ vinipātaṁ nirayaṁ upapannā; ime pana bhonto sattā kāyasucaritena samannāgatā vacīsucaritena samannāgatā manosucaritena samannāgatā ariyānaṁ anupavādakā sammādiṭṭhikā sammādiṭṭhikammasamādānā, te kāyassa bhedā paraṁ maraṇā sugatiṁ saggaṁ lokaṁ upapannāti; iti dibbena cakkhunā visuddhena atikkantamānusakena satte passeyyaṁ cavamāne upapajjamāne hīne paṇīte suvaṇṇe dubbaṇṇe sugate duggate yathākammūpage satte pajāneyyan’ti, tatra tatreva sakkhibhabbataṁ pāpuṇissasi, sati satiāyatane.

 So tvaṁ, vaccha, yāvadeva ākaṅkhissasi: ‘āsavānaṁ khayā anāsavaṁ cetovimuttiṁ paññāvimuttiṁ diṭṭheva dhamme sayaṁ abhiññā sacchikatvā upasampajja vihareyyan’ti, tatra tatreva sakkhibhabbataṁ pāpuṇissasi, sati satiāyatane”ti.